BioinformaticsPlatformWIV-ISP/PACU/README.md

 ## TESTING

-A test dataset is available under `resources/testdata/bam`, these files contain *E. coli* reads mapped to a small part of the *E. coli* NC_002695.2 genome.
+A test dataset is available under `resources/testdata/bam`, these files contain *Escherichia coli* reads mapped to a small part of the *E. coli* NC_002695.2 genome.
 This is a not a real dataset, and should only be used for testing.

 The complete workflow can be tested using the following command:
 ```